Chart Color Schemes

 Springfield's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover is relatively low, at approximately 51% of the total population (~4,297 people), compared to 55.8% in Greater Brisbane.
-The most common medical conditions are mental health issues and asthma, affecting 9.1 and 8.9% of residents respectively.
-72.2% of residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
-Health outcomes among the working-age population are typical.
-The area has 8.0% of residents aged 65 and over (667 people), lower than the 15.0% in Greater Brisbane.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.1% and 8.9% of residents, respectively, while 72.2% declared themselves as completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+Health outcomes among the working-age population are broadly typical.
+The area has 8.3% of residents aged 65 and over (700 people), which is lower than the 15.2% in Greater Brisbane.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health